Skip to Main Content

 American Petroleum Institute (API) -- Keep in mind that API is a trade organization representing the interests of the oil industry, so their perspective will lean toward easing environmental and trade regulations, and lowering taxes on their products.
 Having said that, they also collect a lot of useful data about the energy sector.
 Take a look at these pages on their website:

-U.S. Public Interest Research Group (U.S. PIRG) -- The national and state-level Public Interest Research Groups are advocacy organizations that investigate issues relating to product safety, environmental justice, consumer protection, and wasteful government spending, just to name a few.
+U.S. Public Interest Research Group (U.S. PIRG) -- The national and state-level Public Interest Research Groups are non-profit advocacy organizations that investigate issues relating to product safety, environmental justice, consumer protection, and wasteful government spending, just to name a few.
 Click here to read their report on federal fossil fuel subsidies.

 The U.S. Bureau of Labor Statistics collects data for the Consumer Price Index (CPI), which is a measure of the average change over time in prices paid by consumers for commonly used goods and services.
 Each of these Fact Sheets provides data about a specific category of consumer spending.